 If you have an internet account with your ISP, chances are you already have POP3 email account and you check your emails using Outlook Express, Windows Mail or Microsoft Outlook.
-It is definitely convenient using an email client to download all emails but it pisses me off when someone forward an email containing a huge attachment which takes very long to download.
-It is even worst when I am at my mum’s place where the connection is slow and unstable… If the connection breaks or time out, I’ll have to redownload all the emails again including the attachments.
+It is definitely convenient using an email client to download all emails but it annoys me when someone forwards an email containing a huge attachment which takes a long time to download.
+It is even worse when I am at my mum’s place where the connection is slow and unstable… If the connection breaks or times out, I’ll have to redownload all the emails again including the attachments.

 If the POP3 email account has a webmail service, I could just log in to the webmail and delete the email message containing big sized attachment.
 When I delete an email from webmail, I am actually deleting it from my server.
 So when I run Outlook Express, it will no longer download the deleted email.
 What if your POP3 email account doesn’t have a webmail service?

 Here is a fast and easy tip on how to manually delete an email from your POP3 email account without using any software.

 All Windows computers have a Telnet client.
 I am going to show you how to delete POP3 e-mail using Telnet.
 Sounds tough right?
 You won’t think so after you’ve finished reading this article.

 2. Type telnet mail.yourserver.com 110.
 If your POP3 port is different from the default 110, please change accordingly.